 What did you do while on the vacation scheme?

-Because of the pandemic, the vacation scheme took place virtually over one week instead of two.
-Rather than being allocated specific departments to sit in, we were all given the same tasks which offered a taste of the variety of different seats.
-This meant we were offered a flavour of the work you might encounter as a trainee.
-We were set up with a trainee buddy and an associate as a supervisor, both of whom provided guidance and support as well as a five-minute chat every morning over coffee.
+Due to covid-19, the vacation scheme took place virtually over one week.
+I found this to be beneficial as, instead of selecting the departments you worked in, all vac schemers were given the same tasks from a variety of different seats.
+This meant we were offered a flavour of the work you might typically receive as a trainee.
+We were partnered with a trainee buddy and associate who provided guidance and support as well as a five-minute chat every morning over coffee.

 Which were the most enjoyable - and most challenging - aspects of the scheme?